Xe/site/blog/a-weapon-to-surpass-metal-gear.markdown

   Happens

 Statistically, most people won't even read past the title anyways.
-This is why titles get clickbated.
+This is why titles get clickbaited.
 Because people want you to read the fucking article, and nobody reads past the title.
 Consider the fact that when Elon Musk, one of the biggest accounts on Twitter, tweeted a link to someone's webpage, there was a less than one percent